-Touch the POPCORN pad.
+Touch the SENSOR POPCORN pad.
 (The oven will start immediately.)
-Then touch the number pad 1.
-A minus sign will appear on the display beside the word "POP."
-The minus sign indicates 20 seconds less cooking time is being provided.
+Then touch number pad 1.
+A minus sign will appear

-- Q. When I touched the POPCORN pad, the oven signalled and "HOT" appeared in the display, and the feature would not operate.
+- Q. I opened the door to check on the popcorn and "Error" appeared on the display.
+Why? - A. The Sensor Popcorn program first detects steam and then switches to Micro Cook.
+If you open the door while "POP" is displayed, "Error" will appear.
+Close the door, touch CLEAR/OFF and begin again.
+You may open the door when "End" appears on display. - Q. Can I use regular popcorn with the Sensor Popcorn feature in my microwave oven? - A. No. This automatic function is designed to be used only with prepackaged microwave popcorn. - Q. When I touched the POPCORN pad, the oven signalled and "HOT" appeared in the display, and the feature would not operate.
 Why? - A. If the temperature inside the oven is greater than 200°, the sensor will not operate properly as the oven does not allow the sensor cooking feature to be used.

-SENSOR COOKING BEVERAGE
+SENSOR BEVERAGE